Svaan1/Svaan1/README.md

 ## eng | Welcome to my GitHub.
  - Python Developer and Computer Science college student
  - Working on my own Python based projects
- - Looking forward to learn new languages
+ - Looking forward to learning new languages

 How to reach me:
 <div align="left">